-The Releasing Potential Institute was launched in 2016 to house the academic research and professional training services developed by Releasing Potential through our work in education.
-Everything we do at the Institute is underpinned by our organisation’s learning philosophy of belonging, safety and risk.
-Our research in education reflects the diversity of the work we do with young people, their families, and other professionals.
+The Releasing Potential Institute was launched in 2016 to house the academic research and professional training services developed by Releasing Potential School and Releasing Potential through our work in education.

 The Institute’s mission is twofold: to resource professionals through our training programmes and courses, and to impact educational and social policy through meaningful research that can make a difference to the lives of young people.